Photography workshops available in Australia:

 For pricing and booking enquiries please contact Craig Parry Photography HERE

 With 15 years experience as a ocean and nature photographer, Craig has travelled to all corners of the world to capture the world from beneath the surface.
-He is an Ambassador for SONY Australia, Aquatech and Cressi and his work regularly appears in publications including Australian Geographic, The Australian, White Horses, Tracks Magazine and Surfing Life.
-Recent accolades include being awarded International Photograph of the Year (2014) and Underwater Photograph of the Year (2014).
+He is a Global Ambassador for SONY, Aquatech and Cressi and his work regularly appears in publications including Australian Geographic, The Australian, White Horses, Tracks Magazine and Surfing Life.

 Proudly Supported by